obezsmertnyi/aura/AURA.md

 ## 3. Update the `.env` File

-Make sure to update the `.env` file with the correct configuration settings for each microservice as needed.
+Download the `.env` example file from [GitHub](https://github.com/metaplex-foundation/aura/blob/main/.env.example) and update it with the correct configuration settings for each microservice as needed.

-## 4. Download Docker Compose File and Set Up PostgreSQL Credentials
+## 4. Download Docker Compose File

 Use the `docker-compose.yaml` file directly from [GitHub](https://raw.githubusercontent.com/metaplex-foundation/aura/main/docker-compose.yaml).